dina-abaza/E-commece-vitrine/README.md

-# 🛋️ Vitern - Online Furniture Store
+# 🛋️ Vitren - Online Furniture Store

 Vitern is a fully-featured e-commerce application for selling furniture and home décor.
 It includes a modern and smooth user interface for browsing products, a shopping cart, multiple payment methods, and a powerful admin dashboard for managing revenue, products, and customer communication.